nbullier/fashion-retail-price-optimisation/README.md

 # Notebook descriptions

-- 1.0-aa-eda.ipynb Notebook contains results of an initial EDA.
-- 1.1-aa-data_cleaning_selection.ipynb * Notebook contains code for preparing and cleaning data for next steps.
+- 1.0-data_cleaning_selection.ipynb * Notebook contains code for preparing and cleaning data for next steps.
 - 1.2_et_feature_engineering_eda.ipynb  Notebook contains workup of Kaggle dataset to extract star distribution of knitwear
 - 1.3-aa-data_synthesis_manual.ipynb * Notebook contains steps for resampling original data and visualisation of resampled data.
 - 1.4-aa-append_synth_engin_cols.ipynb * Notebook contains steps for data preparation, including aggregating data by week, generating engineered columns,              appending synthetic star rating and sentiment columns, and adding google trend data for items in the subdepartment of interest and the colour of items considered.